Lichtso/VulkanFFT/README.md

 ## Dependencies
 - cmake 3.11
 - libpng 1.6 (optional, only needed for CLI)
+- libopenexr 2.3 (optional, only needed for CLI)
 - hexdump (to inline SPIR-V in C)
 - Vulkan SDK 1.1.106 (to compile GLSL to SPIR-V)
 - Vulkan Runtime 1.0